Hit Me Up (Gia Farrell song): Song information

 The song is about a confident girl who gets attention everywhere she goes.
 She sings to a guy telling him to "hit me up".
 "To hit up", a term popularized by users of the social networking website MySpace, refers to contacting a person via electronic means.
 In this case there is a romantic interest for the person being "hit up".

 "Hit Me Up" was used as the opening theme for Germany's Next Topmodel, Cycle 2 and as an official song for the 2007 CONCACAF Gold Cup soccer tournament.
-It was featured in a Wheat Thins's commercial for garden vegetable flavored crackers, and gained attention again when it was performed in May 2008 by Syesha Mercado on American Idol's seventh season at the top three stage.
-The song was also in an episode of Gossip Girl Season 1 Episode 2, The Wild Brunch, when the cooks are getting ready for Bart Bass Brunch.
+It was featured in a Wheat Thins commercial for their garden vegetable flavored crackers and gained attention again when it was performed in May 2008 by Syesha Mercado on American Idol's seventh season at the top three stage.
+The song was also in an episode of Gossip Girl, Season 1 Episode 2, The Wild Brunch, when the cooks are getting ready for Bart Bass Brunch.

+It was heard in a 2007 sizzle reel for Two and a Half Men.